Our Governors

 - Monitoring Attendance data.

-- Supporting staff wellbeing and ensuring appropriate support and care is in place.
+- Seeking to support staff wellbeing and ensuring appropriate support and care is in place.

 - Monitoring national changes to policy and maintaining an awareness of local community developments.